Hermantown Homeowner Speaks Out After Plane Crashes Into House - Fox21Online

 “Thinking about all the ‘what-ifs’ can drive you mad, so my wife and I, we just have to accept what happened and we’re fortunate,” he said.

+In the midst of the chaos, the couple couldn’t evacuate because the plane took some live wires down with it around the house.

+“About a minute afterwards as we were gathering ourselves, that’s when the transformer exploded behind us, and that was quite a shock because of the sparks and fire and lights and everything like that, we didn’t know if the plane had caught on fire or anything,” he said.

-Hoffman said his heart is heavy thinking about those who were killed.
+Hoffman said he called down to those in the plane to see if they were okay, but no one answered.
+He said his heart is heavy thinking about those who were killed.

 Interview courtesy of FOX9.